LiuZengqiang/tldr-bash-client/README.md

 * TLDR_COMMAND_ISTYLE (defaults to: Bold Cyan)
 * TLDR_FILE_ISTYLE (defaults to: Bold Magenta)

-Color/BG (Newline and Space also allowed) for error and info messages
+Color/BG (Newline and Space also allowed) for error and info messages:
 * TLDR_ERROR_COLOR (defaults to: Newline Space Red)
 * TLDR_INFO_COLOR (defaults to: Newline Space Green)

-How many days before freshly downloading a potentially stale page
+How many days before freshly downloading a potentially stale page:
 * TLDR_EXPIRY (defaults to 7)
-Alternative location of pages cache
+Alternative location of pages cache:
 * TLDR_CACHE (not set by default)
-Usage of 'less' or 'cat' for output (set to '0' for cat)
+Usage of 'less' or 'cat' for output (set to '0' for cat):
 * TLDR_LESS (*1* by default; if set to *0* `cat` will be used)
-Force current OS
+Force current OS or not:
 * TLDR_OS (overrides what is read by `uname -s`)
-Force preferred language: ISO639 format (2 lowercase letters)
+Force preferred language: ISO639 format (2 lowercase letters):
 * TLDR_LANG (not set by default, $LANG is used from environment)

 <img alt="tldr list screenshot" src="tldr-list.jpg" title="tldr list" width="600" />